Frank Sheeran: Hoffa death

 Charles Brandt writes in I Heard You Paint Houses (2004) that Sheeran confessed to killing Hoffa.
 According to Brandt's account, Chuckie O'Brien drove Sheeran, Hoffa, and fellow mobster Salvatore Briguglio to a house in Metro Detroit.
 O'Brien and Briguglio drove off and Sheeran and Hoffa went into the house, where Sheeran claims that he shot Hoffa twice in the back of the head.
 Sheeran says that he was told that Hoffa was cremated after the murder.
 Sheeran also confessed to reporters that he murdered Hoffa, as well as Gallo.
 Bill Tonelli disputes the book's truthfulness in a Slate article, as does Harvard Law School professor Jack Goldsmith in The New York Review of Books.

-The FBI have examined evidence which could connect Sheeran to the murder of Hoffa, including testing remnants of blood and floorboards from the house where Hoffa was reputedly killed using the latest advances in forensic technology.
-Although bloodstains were found in the Detroit house where Sheeran claimed that the murder happened, they were determined not to match Hoffa's DNA.
+The FBI has examined evidence which could connect Sheeran to the murder of Hoffa, including using the latest advances in forensic technology to test remnants of blood and floorboards from the house where Hoffa was reputedly killed.
+Although bloodstains were found in the Detroit house where Sheeran claimed that the murder had happened, they were determined not to match Hoffa's DNA.